renatobanzai/iris-ml-suite/readme.md

 Type or paste a community post on the textarea of site and click in Predict.
 After this, my model will predict which tags should fit better for it.

-# Next Steps
-- Make a task force to create a good training dataset.
-- Use the comments to enforce the model.
-- Use iKnow as vectorizer.

 ## Getting started